10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 * You are VERY familiar with CS fundamentals - well-known algorithms, frequently used data structures.
 * Close to bug-free coding ability on shared online coding platform & whiteboard.

 To achieve those, I have seen different people approach it differently.
 Some praticed solving a lot - I mean a lot - of those algorithmic problems.
-Some other comes with phD background, and are very good at them in general, and they simply pratice small amount of such problems for keep their "手感".
+Some other comes with phD background, and are very good at them in general, and they simply pratice small amount of such problems for keep their "hot hands".
 I have also seen people spend thousands of dollars to take those 3rd party algorithm classes designed specifically for tech interviews.

 (Design part)
 * Speak what you know - Preferably, you can drive the process, persuade people with solid points, bring a consensus on to the table.